Financial Aid

 The School is committed to admitting qualified students regardless of the family's ability to pay the full cost of tuition.

-We understand and appreciate the financial commitment families undertake in deciding to send their children to The Schenck School.
-Therefore a limited amount of financial aid is made available for Day School, Study Lab, and academic camp tuition.
+We acknowledge and value the financial considerations that families face when choosing to enroll their children at The Schenck School.
+To ensure accessibility, we offer a limited amount of financial assistance for Day School, Study Lab, and academic camp tuition.

 All financial aid awards are based on a family's demonstrated financial need.
 In determining the extent of a student's need, consideration is given to the amount of support which may be expected from all family resources, as well as to those factors affecting a family's financial strength, such as investment savings and other assets, number of dependents, debt, and other educational responsibilities.
 To ensure that admission decisions are need-blind, admissions and financial aid determinations are made independently.
-Day School applicants interested in financial aid must complete their financial aid application by Wednesday, March 1, 2023.
+Applicants interested in financial aid must complete their financial aid application by Friday, March 1, 2024.

-To help us objectively assess what a family is able to contribute toward education expenses, we use School and Student Services (SSS) as a confidential third party.
-The SSS analysis of a family's estimated contribution is a critical component of our financial aid decision.
+To help us objectively assess what a family is able to contribute toward education expenses, we use Clarity as a confidential third party.
+The analysis of a family's estimated contribution is a critical component of our financial aid decision.
 However, it is just a start.
-Our final financial aid award decision is made using the SSS figures as the baseline for our own additional review, taking into consideration our total financial aid budget, other information we may have collected, School policies and procedures, and the needs of our entire applicant pool.
-Therefore, the School may ask you to contribute more or less than what is estimated on the SSS Family Report.
+Our final financial aid award decision is made using the figures as the baseline for our own additional review, taking into consideration our total financial aid budget, other information we may have collected, School policies and procedures, and the needs of our entire applicant pool.
+Therefore, the School may ask you to contribute more or less than what is estimated on the Clarity Family Report.

 • In the case of divorced parents, both households including stepparents and/or domestic partners, are expected to contribute toward the cost of education, and both will be expected to participate in the financial aid application process.